-Standard for auditing household and personal care processors/manufacturers.
-IFS HPC shall be used when a product is processed or where there is a hazard for product contamination during the primary packing.
+Standard for auditing companies that manufacture household and personal care products, or companies that pack loose household and personal care products.
+IFS HPC can only be used when a product is "processed" or when there is a risk for product contamination during the primary packing.